Parrottrek Journal 2007

 on as well, and the last two have been demolished, Santa was bringing him a new one.
 The first thing he found, as he unwrapped his gift, was one of the cannon

 balls, and next a sword to fight the other pirates on the ship.
-Once the present was opened, set up and in working order, with sword in hand he attacked the
+Once the present was opened, set up and in working order, with sword in hand, um I mean beak, he

 Bradley discovers the treasure chest is full